miha-stopar/crypto-notes/pairings.md

 ```

 It turns out that this subgroup is precisely the kernel of trace map (see [13][12]).
 The kernel of the trace map can be obtained by a function P -> k*[P] - Tr(P).
 It can be easily seen that Tr(k*[P] - Tr(P)) = 0.
 This function is sometimes called anti-trace map.

+We can hash to G2 by using anti-trace map.

+However, we do not have an isomorphism G2 -> G1 (the usual trace map here does not work as it maps G2 to infinity element).
+This kind of isomorhpism exists (both are cyclic groups of the same order) but we do not have an efficient way to compute it.

 # Pairings - examples in Sage